howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 ## Preparing the React Components

-Like in every section, let's first prepare the React components for this new functionality.
+Like in every section, let's first prepare the React components for the new pagination feature.
 In fact, we'll just slightly adjust the current routing setup.
-We'll use the `LinkList` component for two slightly different use cases and routes.
+We'll reuse the existing `LinkList` component for two slightly different use-cases and routes.

 The first one is to display the 10 top voted links.
 The second one is to display new links in a list separated into multiple pages that the user can navigate through.